NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/Animate Dreamer.md

 * * *

 **Effect** The _animate dreamer_ focuses on a single unattended inanimate object in an area it can see and exerts its will over the object, temporarily levitating it around.
-The _animate dreamer_ casts [[Spells/Telekinetic Hand|Telekinetic Hand]] as a 5th-rank occult spell.
+The _animate dreamer_ casts [[Telekinetic Hand|Telekinetic Hand]] as a 5th-rank occult spell.

 * * *